BOAT-ocean-acoustics/boat-website/book/workshop_new_orleans.md

   - Getting connected with a community of learners / researchers / educators in related fields
 - **Financial support**:
   - Students can apply for financial assistance (partial travel support and two nights lodging) to participate in the workshop.
-See [](new-orleands-logistics) for detail.
+See [](new-orleans-logistics) for detail.

 ## Application
-The application for the BOAT Seattle workshop will open in January 2025.
+The application for the BOAT New Orleans workshop will open in January 2025.

 [**Sign up here to get notified!**](https://docs.google.com/forms/d/e/1FAIpQLScootOMq09YtlLCDkizWPF9J_lQ9VF-noCFxnTMW6HfStSkwA/viewform)